dbugdrose/HamsterHotel/README.md

  // website is configured for 1920x1080 screens with responsiveness for tablets as well as mobile devices

+ // 11/7/25 - adjusted navbar hamburger visibility and hover border for links

  // 11/6/25 - reconfigured the rooms section to use grid

  // 11/5/25 - continued to make adjustments to website (focused on responsiveness)